HaarigerHarald/omxiv/README.md

 A GPU accelerated image viewer for the Raspberry Pi.

-Due to deprecation of the OpenMax API and the unavailability of those libraries on arm64, this project only supports 32bit operating systems.
+**This project is deprecated due to the deprecation of the OpenMax API and the unavailability of those libraries for arm64.
+It should continue to be functional on 32 bit operating systems however.**

 ## Building